tilak-pujari/Cucumber-Projects/README.md

 ## Introduction

-This repository provides a basic setup for automating web application testing using Cucumber, Java, and Selenium.
-Cucumber allows you to write feature files using Gherkin language, which provides a structured and human-readable  way to describe application behavior.
+This repository provides a basic setup for automating web application testing using Cucumber, Java, and Selenium.Cucumber allows you to write feature files using Gherkin language, which provides a structured and human-readable way to describe application behavior.
 Step definitions written in Java are associated with these features to perform actions and assertions on the application.

 ## Prerequisites